-2.2.1.
-Serving as a single point of contact for:
+2.2.1.Serving as a single point of contact for:

-- Authorities including State agencies, boards, commissions, and constitutional officers, including without limitation the Governor, Department of Education, Department of Higher Education, and State Highway and Transportation Department; - (2) Private businesses, enterprises, and Broadband providers; - (3) Nonprofit organizations; - (4) Governmental entities and organizations organized under federal law or the law of another State; and - (5) Individuals and entities that seek to assist the State's efforts to improve economic development, elementary education, and secondary education through the use of Broadband technology; - 2.2.2.
-Gathering, compiling, and maintaining information obtained independently or from an individual or entity described in sub-section 2.2.1 of this section; - 2.2.3.
-Formulating, updating, and maintaining a State Broadband Plan; - 2.2.4.
-Promulgating any rules or regulations necessary to implement, enforce and manage this Model Code including the establishment, if appropriate, of reasonable fees for subscriptions, Applications, and receipt of information, as well as civil penalties for noncompliance with the Model Code (any such fees and civil penalties to be transparent, proportionate and non-discriminatory and shall, where appropriate, be published;
+- Authorities including State agencies, boards, commissions, and constitutional officers, including without limitation the Governor, Department of Education, Department of Higher Education, and State Highway and Transportation Department; - (2) Private businesses, enterprises, and Broadband providers; - (3) Nonprofit organizations; - (4) Governmental entities and organizations organized under federal law or the law of another State; and - (5) Individuals and entities that seek to assist the State's efforts to improve economic development, elementary education, and secondary education through the use of Broadband technology; - 2.2.2.Gathering, compiling, and maintaining information obtained independently or from an individual or entity described in subsection 2.2.1 of this section; - 2.2.3.
+Formulating, updating, and maintaining a State Broadband plan; - 2.2.4.
+Promulgating any rules or regulations necessary to implement, enforce and manage this Model Code including:

-- 2.2.5.
+- the establishment, if appropriate, of reasonable fees for subscriptions, Applications, and receipt of information, as well as civil penalties for non-compliance with the Model Code (any such fees and civil penalties to be transparent, proportionate and non-discriminatory and shall, where appropriate, be published); - (2) deciding whether the provisions of Article 13 should apply to Articles 5, 6 and 9 of the Model Code. - 2.2.5.
 Agreeing with the relevant State authorities, who shall have jurisdiction to determine disputes arising under the Model Code.
-In reviewing this, regard shall be had to the importance of establishing fast, efficient and cost-effective procedures for dispute resolution so as to help promote aims and objectives of the Model Code; nothing in this Article shall affect the right of any Person subject to this Code to seek a remedy from a court of competent jurisdiction, binding arbitration, or relevant Authority with authority over utilities or communications services. - 2.2.6.
-Deciding, in conjunction with the relevant State authorities, how the costs of implementing and managing the Model Code (including the State Broadband Infrastructure Manager, the Broadband Infrastructure Advisory Council and the NSIR) shall be managed and funded. - 2.2.7.
-On or before January 1 and July 1 of each year, filing a written report of the activities and operations of the State Broadband Infrastructure Manager for the preceding six (6) months with the: - (1) Governor; - (2) Legislative Council; and - (3) [Name any State committees that should receive a copy of the written report.] - 2.3.
+In reviewing this, regard shall be had to the importance of establishing fast, efficient and cost-effective procedures for dispute resolution so as to help promote aims and objectives of the Model Code; - 2.2.6.
+Deciding, in conjunction with the relevant State authorities, how the costs of implementing and managing the Model Code (including the State Broadband Infrastructure Manager, the Broadband Infrastructure Advisory Council and the NSIR) shall be managed and funded. - 2.2.7.On or before January 1 and July 1 of each year, filing a written report of the activities and operations of the State Broadband Infrastructure Manager for the preceding six (6) months with the: - (1) Governor; - (2) Legislative Council; and - (3) [Name any State committees that should receive a copy of the written report.] - 2.3.
 Broadband Infrastructure Advisory Council; purpose; membership; compensation; chairman - 2.3.1.
 The Broadband Infrastructure Advisory Council is established as an advisory council, within the meaning of [cite appropriate code section], in the executive branch of State government.
 The purpose of the Council shall be to advise the Governor and State Broadband Infrastructure Manager on policy and funding priorities to expedite deployment and reduce the cost of Broadband access in the State and on matters relating to managing and implementing the Model Code.